 EDU 421 Practicum in the Field of Education

 .25, .50 or 1.00 credit

-Guided professional or clinical experience in various aspects of professional education such as research, collaboration with Pre-K through 12 school personnel, technology instruction and assessment, peer field supervision, tutoring, supervised teaching, etc. A minimum of 45 hours is required for a full course.
+Guided professional or clinical experience in various aspects of professional education such as research, collaboration with PK-12 school personnel, technology instruction and assessment, peer field supervision, tutoring, supervised teaching, etc. A minimum of 45 hours is required for a full course.
 Additional standards may be specified.
 Pass/No Pass grading.
 Prerequisites: ECE/EED/SEC/SPE 300 and consent of instructor.
 May be repeated.